 I was previously an Assistant Professor and Wellcome ISSF Fellow at the London School of Hygiene and Tropical Medicine, a Marie Curie Research Fellow at Imperial College London and a Marie Curie PhD Fellow at Leiden University.

-I was awarded a PhD in Microbiology and Immunology (Leiden University), a MSc in Molecular and Cellular Biology (Salerno University) and a BSc in Molecular and Computational Biology (Salerno University).
+I was awarded a Postgraduate Certificate in Learning and Teaching (LSHTM), a PhD in Microbiology and Immunology (Leiden University), a MSc in Molecular and Cellular Biology (Salerno University) and a BSc in Molecular and Computational Biology (Salerno University).

-My work focuses on host-pathogen interactions and antimicrobial resistance for globally relevant bacterial pathogens, such as Shigella, Salmonella, and Mycobacterium.
+My research focuses on host-pathogen interactions, genomic epidemiology and antimicrobial resistance for globally relevant bacterial pathogens, such as Shigella, E. coli, Salmonella, and Mycobacterium.

 For details, visit my ORCID profile.

-My current work focuses on host-pathogen interactions and antimicrobial resistance for globally relevant bacterial pathogens, such as Shigella, Salmonella, and Mycobacterium.
+My current work focuses on host-pathogen interactions, genomic epidemiology and antimicrobial resistance for globally relevant bacterial pathogens, such as Shigella, E. coli, Salmonella, and Mycobacterium.

-In the lab, I use a combination of wet lab, computational biology and animal models (zebrafish) to address how pathogens develop antibiotic resistance or establish long-term infections of the host.
+In the lab, I use a combination of wet lab, computational biology and model organisms (zebrafish, Dictyostelium) to address how pathogens develop antibiotic resistance or establish long-term infections of the host.

 I am very open to new collaborations, so do not hesitate to contact me to discuss my research goals further.